ecmwf/pyflow-wellies/docs/config/host.md

 1. We simply pass `defaults` dictionary as a `variables` parameter.
 This can be done on any node.
 It is a design decision.
-2. Using the `execution_context` configuration entry does not change.
+2. Using the `submit_arguments` configuration entry does not change.
 Everything happens in the tast initializer.

 Task *t2* `Slurm` headers will be modified to receive values from Ecflow